-Great leaders love working with people—it’s that plain and simple.
-Personal interaction on a professional level is what keeps leaders going, what inspires them to try harder in everything they do.
+Great leaders love working with people—it’s that simple.
+Personal interaction on a professional level is what keeps leaders going and what inspires them to try harder in everything they do.
 Of course, there are always exceptions.

 You Have Teaching Skills